foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 ### Best restaurants in Manhattan

 * Go through each restaurant in Manhattan and find the ones with the lowest rating and show the best 3.
 Example output:
+* Skip restaurants with a blank score and scores < 0
 ```
 The best restaurants in Manhattan are:
 1. Bubba Gump Shrimp Co.